reside-ic/reside-ic.github.io/content/blog/r-mpi-part-one.md

 [MS-MPI](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi)
 will do it.
 Test by running `mpiexec` in a terminal, and on Windows check that it really is Microsoft's `mpiexec`.
-Intel's has the same name, and comes with the Intel C++ compiler, but Microsoft's must come first in your path, as we are need the `mpiexec` executable we use to match the library in Rtools.
+Intel's has the same name, and comes with the Intel C++ compiler, but Microsoft's must come first in your path, as we need the `mpiexec` executable we use to match the library in Rtools.

 On linux, `sudo apt-get install mpich.` is enough; on Mac, [download MPICH](http://www.mpich.org/downloads/)